 Extended to lions, tigers, etc. c.
 1600.
 As a term of contempt for a woman, from early 13c.
 Slang sense of "prostitute" is from at least c.
 1400.
 Slang sense of "fellow, guy," is from 1920, originally in African-American vernacular; narrower sense of "jazz enthusiast" is recorded from 1931.

-Cat's paw (1769, but cat's foot in the same sense, 1590s) refers to old folk tale in which the monkey tricks the cat into pawing chestnuts from a fire; the monkey gets the nuts, the cat gets a burnt paw.
-Cat bath "hurried or partial cleaning" is from 1935 (Middle English had cat-likked "licked clean").
+Cat's paw (1769, but cat's foot in the same sense, 1590s) refers to the old folk tale in which the monkey tricks the cat into pawing chestnuts from a fire; the monkey gets the roasted nuts, the cat gets a burnt paw.
 Cat burglar is from 1907, so called for stealth.
 Cat-witted "small-minded, obstinate, and spiteful" (1670s) deserved to survive.
 For Cat's meow, cat's pajamas, see bee's knees.
 For let the cat out of the bag, see bag (n.).